act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attr-valid.md

 #### Fail example 1

-`aria-not-checked` is not a valid attribute.
+`aria-not-checked` is not a defined attribute in ARIA1.1.

 ```html
 <li role="menuitemcheckbox" aria-not-checked="true">List Item</li>